Frank B. Butler

 Frank Bertran Butler (1885–1973) was an American businessman who established a beach resort for African Americans in northeast Florida during the segregation era.
 He worked in Fernandina Beach, St. Augustine, and then St. Augustine's Lincolnville neighborhood where he established his own market as well as a real estate business.
-He acquired land on Anastasia Island stretching between the Atlantic Ocean and Matanzas River on which he established a beach area resort open to African Americans.
-The Tampa Times reported it to be the only beach open to them between Jacksonville area and Daytona Beach during segregation.
+He acquired land on Anastasia Island stretching between the Atlantic Ocean and the Matanzas River on which he established a beach area resort open to African Americans.
+The Tampa Times reported it to be the only beach open to them between the Jacksonville area and Daytona Beach during segregation.
 It became known as Butler Beach.
 The unincorporated community and a park in it are named for him.

 Early life

 Frank Butler was born on August 4, 1885, in Du Pont, Georgia, the seat of Clinch County, to his African-American parents, Mary Griffin Butler, who ran a restaurant that catered to the crews of the trains that stopped in the town, and Frank Butler, Sr., a fisherman.
 Butler had four siblings.

 Butler married Mamie Davis and had a daughter, Minnie Mae, by the time he was seventeen years old in 1902.
 There were no good jobs to be found in Du Pont, so he went to Fernandina Beach, Florida, to get work that same year.
 Because his wife was in poor health, she did not go with him, and soon died.
 In the seaport town of Fernandina, Butler first worked as a bartender at a bar owned by Solicito Salvador, a Sicilian immigrant who later moved to St. Augustine and opened a fish market.
 Butler followed him and worked in the fish market, and as a butcher in Snyder's Market.